hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-Run the following to build the project and deploy to GlassFish.
+Run the following command, it will build the project and package it into a war archive, and then start a GlassFish server and deploy the war archive to GlassFish.

 ```bash
 > mvn clean package cargo:run
 ```

-Or deploy to WildFly if you prefer WildFly.
+Alternatively, run the following command to deploy to WildFly if you prefer WildFly.

 ```bash
 > mvn clean wildfly:run
 ```

-Open a terminal, and let's test our endpoints with `curl` command.
+Open another terminal, and let's test our endpoints with `curl` command.

 ```bash
 > curl -i -X POST  http://localhost:8080/rest-examples/api/multiparts/simple -F "name=Hantsy" -F "part=@D:\temp\test.txt" -H "Content-Type: multipart/form-data"